raspberrypi/documentation/configuration/config-txt/video.md

 ### framebuffer_priority

-In a system with multiple displays, using the legacy (pre-KMS) graphics driver, this forces a specific internal display device to be the first Linux framebuffer (i.e./dev/fb0).
+In a system with multiple displays, using the legacy (pre-KMS) graphics driver, this forces a specific internal display device to be the first Linux framebuffer (i.e. `/dev/fb0`).

 The options that can be set are: